TarVK/model-react/README.md

 ### LoadableField

 A loadable field is a combination of a data loader and a field.
 It will use a data loader to retrieve its initial value, but can be altered like a field.
-The data loader takes presendence over the value that has been manually set however.
-This means that by default, when the data loader updates, the loadable field will copy its data overwritting the current data.
+The data loader takes precedence over the value that has been manually set however.
+This means that by default, when the data loader updates, the loadable field will copy its data overwriting the current data.

 #### Interface